sandeeprairai/Portfolio/README.md

 - Gathering the data(Data Gathered from Kaggle )
 - Cleaning (Data Cleaning is done using sql)
 - Made the interactive dashboard in tableau dashboard and connect to mysql server.
-- Finally published on the Tableau Public Platform

 #